Blog Post

 Most cockroaches share some general features.
 They typically have oval-shaped and flattened bodies that allow them to squeeze into tight holes.
 Their size can also vary, usually from half an inch to two inches in length.
 Their habitats are commonly found in dark and dirty areas as well as places near food and water sources.

 Why is it important to identify the type of cockroach in your home?
 Each species has unique behaviors and preferences.
-For instance, some are more commonly found in kitchens, while others may prefer damp outdoor areas like in the trash or garden.
+For instance, some are more commonly found in kitchens, while others prefer damp outdoor areas, such as the trash or garden.
 This is why it’s important to identify which type of cockroaches are living in your home to then determine a proper course.
-In many cases once you have noticed an infestation in your home, it would be wise to contact a local licensed pest company such as Wise House Environmental.
+In many cases, once you have noticed an infestation in your home, it would be wise to contact a local licensed pest company such as Wise House Pest Control.

 Common Types of Cockroaches in South Florida